kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 Rarely needed, but can be handy in the long run.
 During the installation, we automatically download a backup of the kustomization to a `kustomization_backup.yaml` file.
 You will find it next to your `clustername_kubeconfig.yaml` at the root of your project.

 1. First create a duplicate of that file and name it `kustomization.yaml`, keeping the original file intact, in case you need to restore the old config.
-2. Edit the `kustomization.yaml` file; you want to go to the very bottom where you have the links to the different source files; grab the latest versions for each on Github, and replace.
+2. Edit the `kustomization.yaml` file; you want to go to the very bottom where you have the links to the different source files; grab the latest versions for each on GitHub, and replace.
 If present, remove any local reference to traefik_config.yaml, as Traefik is updated automatically by the system upgrade controller.
-3. Apply the the updated `kustomization.yaml` with `kubectl apply -k ./`.
+3. Apply the updated `kustomization.yaml` with `kubectl apply -k ./`.

 ## Customizing the Cluster Components

-Most cluster components of Kube-Hetzner are deployed with the Rancher [Helm Chart](https://rancher.com/docs/k3s/latest/en/helm/) yaml definition and managed by the Helm Controller inside of k3s.
+Most cluster components of Kube-Hetzner are deployed with the Rancher [Helm Chart](https://rancher.com/docs/k3s/latest/en/helm/) yaml definition and managed by the Helm Controller inside k3s.

-By default, we strive to give you optimal defaults, but if you with to customize them, you can do so with the variabel `rancher_values`.
+By default, we strive to give you optimal defaults, but if you with to customize them, you can do so with the variable `rancher_values`.

 ### Before deploying